Jeremy Lu, Bea Egner

 Because our time frame was so short, there were many opportunities we didn’t explore.
 We recommended the following to our clients:

 This platform benefits agency users because they juggle communication between clients and photographers.
-We were only able to test with one agency representative, so we recommended testing with more.

-Through this project, I also learned to look for the common denominator among users.
+Through this project, I learned to look for the common denominator among users.
 We standardized a process that’s different for every photographer, and it was rewarding to create helpful concepts.

 Working on Digital Life required significant attention to detail, and I often made tough decisions to make progress in our limited time frame.
 I also appreciated the opportunity to get direct developer feedback, which helped me design with technical constraints in mind.